joinmarket-webui/jamdocs/docs/interface/02-send.md

 ![](../assets/interface/send-light.png#only-light)

-You can also use the scheduler to sweep all funds of your wallet to an external address.
+Click 'sweep' to empty a single jar, or use the [Sweep] tab to sweep all funds of your wallet to external addresses.

 [:octicons-arrow-right-24: Sweep][sweep]

-[sweep]: /glossary/#sweep
+[sweep]: 04-sweep.md